• Skip to primary navigation

 • 1 cup mixed salad greens

-• 4 teaspoons hot sauce or sriracha optional
+• 4 teaspoons hot sauce or sriracha, optional

 Instructions

-• Spread about 4 tablespoons of hummus
+• On each tortilla wrap, spread about 4 tablespoons of hummus

 • Layer the sliced cucumber, tomato, avocado, bell pepper, and carrot.